ntu-dasl-sg/fragilitycurves/README.md

 - This is work in progress: please inform Michele of any issues/suggestions and if you have any functions to add in.

 Instructions for installing the package:
-1. Download the tar.gz file from GitHub.
+1. Download the zip (for Windows) or tar.gz (for Mac) file from GitHub.
 2. If you do not have compiler tools already installed, follow [these instructions](https://github.com/kaskr/adcomp/wiki/Download) to install them.
 3. In RStudio, install the non-standard package dependencies using: